smart-data-models/dataModel.Environment/ElectroMagneticObserved/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateObserved`: Date and time of this observation represented by an ISO8601 UTC format.
 It can be represented by an specific time instant or by an ISO8601 interval to separate attributes `dateObservedFrom`, `dateObservedTo`.   - `dateObservedFrom`: Observation period: Start date and time in an ISO8601 UTC format.
 The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted.   - `dateObservedTo`: Observation period: End date and time in an ISO8601 UTC format.
 The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted.  - `description`: A description of this item  - `eMF`: Level corresponding to the observed survey.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **MHz** represents Mega Hertz.   - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: Reference to a [Device](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md) which captured this observation.  - `refPointOfInterest`: Reference to a [Point Of Interest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) linked with the observation.  - `reliability`: Percent for confidence Factor.
+For instance, **MHz** represents Mega Hertz.   - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: Reference to a [Device](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md) which captured this observation.  - `refPointOfInterest`: Reference to a [Point Of Interest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) linked with the observation.  - `reliability`: Percent for confidence Factor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **P1** represents Percent.   - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: It has to be ElectroMagneticObserved
 Required properties
 - `dateObserved`  - `eMF`  - `id`  - `location`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)